-Injection Mold Tooling Materials
+Injection Molding Mold Material

 H-13 and S-7 Steels

-Smaller cavities and cores are commonly constructed of S-7.
-S-7 can be heat treated in an air quench in small cross sections of 2 1/2 inches (63.25 mm) or less, and offers very good dimensional stability through this process.
-Large cross-sections of H-13 and S-7 must typically be quenched in oil.
+Smaller cavities and cores are commonly constructed of S-7 steel.
+S-7 steel can be heat treated with an air quench in small cross sections of 2.5 in.
+(63.25 mm) or less, and offers very good dimensional stability through this process.
+Large cross-sections of H-13 and S-7 are typically quenched in oil.